 1) The Networker

-The networker aims to meet and make lasting connections with other professionals in the industry.
+The networker aims to meet and make lasting connections with other industry professionals.
 Chances are, they have a lot of connections on social media and have connected to attendees through the conference hashtag ahead of time.
-You’ll probably see this person chatting up multiple groups of people during happy hour and handing out business cards.

 2) The Sponge